L21s/keycloak-eid-identity-provider/README.md

 ## Development
 ### Code style
 The [Google Java Style](https://google.github.io/styleguide/javaguide.html) is used for this project.
 There are two ways to format your code accordingly:
-1. Download the respective XML file from the [Google Style Guide](https://github.com/google/styleguide) repository to format the code with your IDE.
+1. Download the respective XML file from the [Google Style Guide](https://github.com/google/styleguide) repository and follow [these](https://github.com/google/google-java-format?tab=readme-ov-file#using-the-formatter) instructions to format the code with your IDE.
 2. Run `mvn com.spotify.fmt:fmt-maven-plugin:format` from the terminal in the repository's directory.

 If the code is not formatted correctly, the build will fail.